-How do I remove a virus from my computer?
+How to remove a virus and malware from my computer

-Tip: If you're concerned about a specific file being a virus, see our verifying if a file is a virus document.
+If you're concerned about a specific file being a virus, see: Is this file infected with spyware, virus, or other malware?

 Virus detection and removal

-If you believe your computer is infected with a virus the best method of detection and removal is to run an antivirus scan on the computer.
-Open your antivirus scanner through the Windows notification area or through the Start Menu and run a full system scan to scan all files on your computer for a virus.
+If your computer or storage device, like a USB (universal serial bus) flash drive, is infected with a virus or malware, run an antivirus scan on the computer.
+Open your antivirus scanner through the Windows notification area or Start menu and run a full system scan to check all files on your computer for a virus.

-If you're unable to boot into Windows, boot the computer into Safe Mode and run the scan from within Safe Mode.
+If you're unable to boot to Windows, boot the computer to Safe Mode and run the scan from Safe Mode.

 Removing detected virus

-If the antivirus program detects the virus, a prompt to either move the virus to the virus vault or delete the infected files will be given.
+If the antivirus program detects the virus, a prompt to move the virus to the virus vault or delete the infected files are given.
 Both options are a good way to remove the virus from the computer.

 I don't have an antivirus program installed

-If you do not have an antivirus scan, but still believe a file is infected with a virus, try running an online virus scan.
-These web sites will scan your computer hard drive for any infections.
-You may also consider installing a free antivirus program on the computer.
+Try running an online virus scan if you do not have an antivirus or Windows Defender but still believe a file is infected with a virus.
+These websites scan your computer hard drive for any infections.

-Unfortunately, many non-virus related issues are often blamed on computer viruses.
-Nine times out of ten, a computer problem is a software, driver, or hardware related issue and not a virus.
-If after running the antivirus, no virus is found, it's very likely the computer is not infected.
-If you still believe your computer is somehow infected you may also consider running an online virus scan and scanning the computer with a malware protection program, mentioned below.
+Unfortunately, many non-virus-related issues are often blamed on computer viruses.
+Nine times out of ten, a computer problem is a software, driver, or hardware-related issue and not a virus.
+If no viruses are found after running the antivirus scan, it's very likely the computer is not infected.
+If you still believe your computer is somehow infected, you may also consider running an online virus scan and scanning the computer with a malware protection program, as mentioned below.